IntelRealSense/realsense-ros/README.md

 - **rosbag_filename**: Will publish topics from rosbag file.
 - **initial_reset**: On occasions the device was not closed properly and due to firmware issues needs to reset.
 If set to true, the device will reset prior to usage.
+- **reconnect_timeout**: When the driver cannot connect to the device try to reconnect after this timeout (in seconds).
 - **align_depth**: If set to true, will publish additional topics for the "aligned depth to color" image.: ```/camera/aligned_depth_to_color/image_raw```, ```/camera/aligned_depth_to_color/camera_info```.</br>
 The pointcloud, if enabled, will be built based on the aligned_depth_to_color image.</br>
 - **filters**: any of the following options, separated by commas:</br>